-• Boolean Operations on Büchi Automata: The three standard boolean operations-union, intersection, and complementation are supported.
+- Boolean Operations on Büchi Automata: The three standard boolean operations-union, intersection, and complementation are supported.
 Büchi complementation is crucial in the implementation of language containment and equivalence tests, which are perhaps the most distinct functions of GOAL.
 Algorithms for Büchi complementation, because of their technical difficulty, are themselves a separate topic of learning (and also of research).
-Seven algorithms have been implemented in GOAL for Büchi complementation; see Table 1 for a listing.
+Four algorithms have been implemented in GOAL for Büchi complementation; see Table 1 for a listing.
+The classic Safra's construction [26] was there when GOAL was first made available to the public.
+The other three newly added complementation algorithms are complementation via weak alternating parity automata (WAPA) [32], complementation via weak alternating automata (WAA) [16], and Piterman's construction [24].
 Cross-checking greatly increases our confidence in the correctness of the different complementation algorithms and hence the correctness of the language containment and equivalence tests.
+Both Safra's and Piterman's constructions may be viewed in stages, which will be convenient for learning. - Tests on QPTL Formulae: Satisfiability and validity tests are supported.
+The equivalence test between two formulae is not supported directly, but can be easily checked by connecting the two formulae with the mutual implication operator (\leftrightarrow) and testing the resulting formula for validity. - Simplifying Büchi Automata: The user can use the simplification (by simulation) operation to find states of a Büchi automaton that simulate each other and merge those states; there is also an operation for simplifying generalized Büchi Automata by pruning fair sets (acceptance sets).
+The algorithm for finding simulation relations is an adaption of that proposed by